Move Over Probiotics

 You see, the beneficial bacterial (probiotic) species and strain needed for Irritable Bowel Syndrome (IBS) is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Eczema; and is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Rheumatoid Arthritis; and is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Anxiety and Depression.
 And so forth…

-Research shows that clinically-proven, strain specific probiotics can help promote restoration of your unique microbiome and improve its function… but NOT the commercially available ones!
+Research shows that clinically-proven, strain specific probiotics can help promote restoration of your unique microbiome and improve its function… but NOT the commercially available ones that you’ll find in a health store, pharmacy/chemist.

 ”It is now well established that the probiotic strains commercially available are NOT actually commensals, let alone constitute an appreciable portion of the gut microbiome.
 That is, they are not strictly seeding, but more passing through and are considered to be transient species”